 Our 2016 competition is looking for the most exciting ideas or startups in response to a series of global developmental challenges between now and ITU Telecom World 2016 in Bangkok this November.
 Our unique interactive platform, powered by Crowdicity, is open to young people from anywhere in the world to engage with the challenges and to contribute, comment, refine and evolve ideas.

-We are looking for young social entrepreneurs with big ideas on how to apply big data technology to healthcare.
-From the founding of public health in the 1850s to today’s most advanced hospitals producing hundreds of terabits daily, data has been at the heart of almost every advance in modern health care.
+Since the founding of public health in the 1850s, data has been at the heart of almost every advance in modern health care.
 Today’s big data can serve healthcare systems in myriad ways, from creating specialized treatment plans for individuals, to designing health systems to better aid communities services, track flows of refugees, and help with resettlement or integration into host communities.

 The innovative use of ICTs can be very effective in mitigating the many problems faced by refugees.
 Solutions include providing critical services such as education and healthcare, enhancing integration, connecting families and tracking movements, safely returning refugees to their home countries – or working to prevent the situations that create refugees in the first place.